astropy/photutils/docs/index.rst

 Citing Photutils
 ================

-If you use Photutils, please consider citing the package via it's Zenodo record.
+If you use Photutils, please consider citing the package via its Zenodo record.
 To find all versions (including the latest), you can `search for photutils on Zenodo <https://zenodo.org/search?q=photutils>`_.
 Then cite the Zenodo DOI for whatever version(s) of Photutils you are using.